Seminar ‘recent developments in trade and financial frauds’

 For non-members: € 575,- (excluding VAT/BTW, including lunch and drinks)

-Please note that, due to the character of the seminar, the number of participants is limited.
-Registration (on a first come, first serve basis) will close on 20 May 2020, end of day.
+Registration is limited and will close on 20 May 2020, end of day.
 Registrations cancelled after 22 May 2020 will be charged in full.

 For members: €375,- (excluding VAT/BTW, including lunch and drinks)